coala/coAST/README.md

 coala aspects development is driven by the needs of users, the complexity of bears, and pre-existing implementation choices of coala.

-For avoid these influences causing incorrect design decisions in coAST, importing of aspects will not be considered until after style definitions are in place.
+For avoiding these influences causing incorrect design decisions in coAST, importing of aspects will not be considered until after style definitions are in place.